What Is Age Discrimination?

 - Compensation (no maximum amount).
 This is particularly important if your employer dismisses you in a way that is found to be discriminatory.
 If you were to claim only unfair dismissal your claim would be limited to £74,000 or one year’s pay whichever is the lower.
 If your dismissal is an act of discrimination this does not apply.

 - Your compensation can include damages for injury to feelings.

-We offer all potential new clients a thirty minute consultation for a fixed fee of £150 including VAT.
+We offer all potential new clients a free 30 minute consultation.

 If you would like to claim your consultation, click the button below.